Want to be a better leader? Reach inside yourself and connect more dots

 Second, neuroplasticity is the brain’s ability to adapt to new experiences, learning, and behavioral changes.
 As you take new actions, your brain forms new neural connections and rewires itself.
 This rewiring helps you become more agile and adaptable so you can navigate increasingly complex challenges.

 Making these vertical development moves can be hard work – more difficult and time consuming than merely “embracing the future,” as Adam Grant’s quote might suggest.
-As I explain in my forthcoming Forbes article, taking the three intentional actions I describe will help you get there.
-Stay tuned.
+As I explain in my Forbes article, 3 actions to help you develop vertically and better manage complexity, you can take intentional actions on your own or with help from others to get you ready for the future.

 Meanwhile, remember that leadership today is not a static trait.
 Instead, it’s a dynamic, evolving role that requires you to see more dots and connect them.
 And to do this well, you can choose to develop vertically.
 Are you ready to do so?